oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 Stop the resource server using `CTRL + C`.

-Edit the security configuration file, updating the security configuration bean definition to the following.
+Edit the `SecurityConfiguration.java` file and change the filter chain's bean definition to enable a resource server.

 `src/main/java/com/example/demo/OAuth2ResourceServerSecurityConfiguration.java`